e-kai00/gungnir-shop/README.md

 Standard product page with product image and description, offering the following features:

-- Linked Collection, which displays the *collection tag* to which the product belongs (e.g. "Axe Amulet") and enables users to explore the entire collection with a single click.
-And *product rating*.
+- Linked Collection -  displays the *collection tag* to which the product belongs (e.g. "Axe Amulet") and enables users to explore the entire collection with a single click, and the *Product Rating* feature, which displays average product rating.

 ![product details](/README_docs/features/feat-product-page.png)